-- 2.12 Using social marketing to promote healthy eating can be effective in support of other work.
+- 2.12 Using social marketing to promote healthy eating is an effective part of a wider package of measures.
 We have learnt from international evidence that most successful are short and simple messages communicated at every opportunity.
-For example, Healthy Weight for all Children programme in Amsterdam has three 'rules of thumb' messages: (1) Eat and drink healthy, (2) Get active, (3) Get a good night's sleep. - 2.13 Delivery of this action will require significant investment in training across a breadth of professions and a clear understanding of roles and responsibilities.

-2.14 We welcome the commitment to move school food and drink regulation closer towards Scottish Dietary Goals.
+For example, Healthy Weight for all Children programme in Amsterdam has three 'rules of thumb' messages: (1) Eat and drink healthy, (2) Get active, (3) Get a good night's sleep. - 2.13 Delivery of this action will require significant investment in training across a breadth of professions and a clear understanding of roles and responsibilities. - 2.14 We welcome the commitment to move school food and drink regulation closer towards Scottish Dietary Goals.